VimalVikash-Sigamani/Store-Analysis-in-Excel/README.md

   - **Ship-Country:** Shipped Country

 ### Tools
-- PostgreSQL - Data Cleaning and Data Analysis
-- Google spreadsheet - Statistical Analysis
+- Excel
-- Tableau - Data Visualization
+- 	Data Cleaning, Data Analysis, Data Visualization

 ### Data Cleaning/Preparation
 In the initial data preparation phase, we performed the following tasks
-1. Data inspection and exploration.
+1. Data corrections.
-2. Handling missing values.
+2. Null values check.
-3. Data cleaning & formatting.
+3. Data formatting.

+### Data Processing:
+1. Created new column 'Age Group' from 'Age' column using IFS formula in order to address business question.
+Categorized the customers as below
+   	Age >= 50, then 'Senior'
+   	Age >= 30, then 'Adult'
+   	Age < 30, then 'Tennager'
+2. Extracted only Month data from Date column in order to address business question.

 ### Exploratory Data Analysis (EDA)
 EDA involved in exploring the A/B test data to answer some questions, such as: